castorweb3/memberbeat-contracts/README.md

 ## Overview

-The `MemberBeatSubscriptionManager` contract is designed to manage subscription services, allowing users to subscribe, manage subscriptions, and handle token-based payments.
-This contract provides a comprehensive and automated solution for subscription management, leveraging Chainlink "Time-Based" and "Log Trigger" Upkeeps to automatically charge subscriptions.
+The `MemberBeatSubscriptionManager` is a decentralized application (dApp) built on blockchain technology using Solidity to manage subscription services.
+This smart contract enables users to subscribe, manage their subscriptions, and handle token-based payments efficiently.
+It leverages Chainlink oracles for reliable data feeds and incorporates the new crypto token, MemberBeat Token (MBT), for various subscription-related transactions.

 ### Key Features